moibit/core/README.md

 [![Chat on Telegram](https://img.shields.io/badge/Telegram-MoiBit%20Telegram%20community-blue)](https://t.me/moibit)
 [![Follow us on Twitter](https://img.shields.io/badge/Twitter-MoiBit%20Twitter-blue?style=social&logo=twitter)](https://twitter.com/moibitio)

-Core module of MoiBitJS to interact with [MoiBit](https://www.moibit.io) ,a decentralized cloud storage.
+Core module of MoiBitJS to interact with [MoiBit](https://www.moibit.io) , a decentralized cloud storage.

-This library will help _**Authorized MoiBit Developers**_ to store , read , delete , pin , unpin , detail the file/folder using MoiBit as their storage platform
+This library will help _**authenticated MoiBit Developers**_ to store , read , delete , pin , unpin and get details about a  file/folder using MoiBit as their storage platform

-_Click [here](https://account.moibit.io) to get authorized in MoiBit.
-You will be getting **API_KEY , API_SECRET , URL**_  after successful signup.
+Click [here](https://account.moibit.io) to get your MoiBit credentials.
+You will be getting **API_KEY , API_SECRET  and a URL**  after successful signup.

 ## Install